 The legal system and the general public are now more accepting of marijuana use.
-Many states and localities now have laws that allow individuals to consume marijuana for medicinal or recreational purposes.
-At the same time, the use of e-cigarette products like JUUL® (and a whole host of others) is also growing rapidly.
-This means e-cigarette users can vape marijuana in addition to tobacco
+Many states and localities now have laws that allow marijuana use for medicinal or recreational purposes.
+At the same time, the use of e-cigarette products like JUUL® (and a whole host of others) has been on the rise in recent years.

-But what happens if you vaped marijuana, but later suffered lung illness or other harm from vaping, and you want to bring a lawsuit against an e-cigarette manufacturer?
-The answer will largely depend on who you are suing and how many vaping products you used.
+But what happens if you used marijuana with or alongside e-cigarettes, suffered lung illness or other harm, and now want to bring a lawsuit against an e-cigarette manufacturer?
+The answer will largely depend on who you are suing and your history of smoking/e-cigarette use.

 One of the reasons vaping marijuana is so popular is the perception that it's safer than smoking marijuana.
 In some respects, this is true, as the user can avoid inhaling tar and particulates associated with smoking, although there are still some risks, which can vary depending on how an individual decides to vape marijuana.